vmroycroft/wowql/README.md

 A GraphQL wrapper for the World of Warcraft Game Data APIs and Profile APIs.
 Built with [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

+Some WoW endpoints still need to be implemented.
+See the `Implementation Status` section for the WoW endpoints that have been implemented.

 ## Quick Start

 1. Install dependencies